top of page

 Sounds will be recorded and/or manipulated to create spot effects, ambience and transitions, sometimes with a musical flavour to make everything glue together.

 A brief history

-The path towards Tigerbear Audio began the day a very young Drew popped a video game demo cassette into his first stereo.
-When he pressed play the sound that came out of the speakers was a digital noise which sang its data-filled chorus into his impressionable ears.
+The path towards Tigerbear Audio began the day a young Drew wrongly popped a video game demo cassette into his first stereo.
+When he pressed play the sound that came out of the speakers was a digital noise that sang its data-filled chorus into his impressionable ears.

-Drew has played in several bands and gigged around the UK, and has also produced music on his own.
+Drew has played in several bands, gigged around the UK, and produced music independently.
+You can listen to some of it here.